 Classes run from Thursday March 4th – April 29th at 5.30 – 7pm at Helena College

 Facilitated by Emily Roehm

 Nurturing Parenting Classes

-Florence Crittenton is delighted to be offering Nurturing Parenting Classes for adults who are in treatment and/or recovery for substance use problems, and who are in parenting relationships with children.
+Florence Crittenton is delighted to be offering Nurturing Parenting Classes for adults who are in treatment and/or recovery for substance use problems, and who are in a parenting role of any kind.
 It is also useful for partners of parents with substance use problems and extended family members who are parenting the children of adults with substance use disorders.

 What’s so special about the Nurturing Program for Substance Use Treatment and Recovery?